 Studying mechanical engineering at Leeds will open up a whole world of opportunities for your career.
 You’ll develop your abilities, knowledge and skills across the full range of mechanical engineering, from the fundamentals of design and manufacture to fluid dynamics.
 You’ll also have scope to specialise in fields that interest you, such as vehicle design or biomedical engineering.

-Our degree programmes develop world-class mechanical engineers who help meet the challenges facing the machine manufacturing sector.
-Our active Industrial Advisory Board helps inform the development of this course to ensure that it is up-to-date with industry developments and requirements.
-That’s one of the reasons why our graduates are so in demand from industry, and why our courses are accredited by the leading professional bodies.
+This accredited degree develops mechanical engineers who help meet the challenges facing the machine manufacturing sector.
+Our active Industrial Advisory Board helps inform the development of this course to ensure that it is up to date with industry developments and requirements.
+That’s one of the reasons why our graduates are so in demand from employers in industry.

-This is a practical course, so you’ll benefit from specialist facilities including extensive lab space and equipment our high-spec CAD cluster for design work, High Performance Computing for aerodynamics analysis and workshop facilities for various rapid prototyping systems.
-You’ll also develop your programming skills in industry standard languages like LabVIEW and Matlab, giving you everything you need to get started on your career in mechanical engineering.
+This is a practical course, so you’ll benefit from specialist facilities including extensive laboratory space and equipment, our high-spec computer cluster for Computer-Aided Design (CAD) work and computational modelling, in aerodynamic analysis for example, and workshop facilities for various rapid prototyping systems.
+You’ll also develop your programming skills in industry-standard languages like Matlab and for microprocessor systems, giving you everything you need to get started on your career in engineering.

 Why study at Leeds: